rondhi/Streamer.bot-Countdown-Timer/README.md

 2. In OBS, add a scene called "[NS] Countdown Timer" and a Text (GDI+) source within that scene called "[TS] Countdown Timer".
 You can call [NS] Countdown Timer as a source in any scene you want to use the timer.

-# Commands to create in Streamer Bot:
+# Commands to create in Streamer Bot and which action to point them to

-Use !timer <number of minutes> to automatically start the timer.
-The number is saved and can be used to restart the timer.

   !timer --> TimerStart

-Use !set <number of minutes> to set the timer, but not start it.

   !set --> TimerSet

-Start/Restart the timer using the same number you used in the !timer or !set command

   !restart

   !start --> TimerRestart

-Cancel the timer and changes the text to "TIMER CANCELLED!"

   !stop --> TimerStop

-Add minutes to the timer

   !1 --> TimerAdd 01 Minute

-  !5--> TimerAdd 05 Minutes
+  !5 --> TimerAdd 05 Minutes

   !10 --> TimerAdd 10 Minutes

+# Usage
+  !timer <number of minutes> - will automatically start the countdown timer.
+The number is saved and can be used to restart the timer.

+  !set <number of minutes> - will set the timer on screen.
+The countdown is not started.

+  !start or !restart - will start/restart the timer using the same number you used in the !timer or !set command

+  !stop - will cancel the timer and changes the text to "TIMER CANCELLED!"

+  !1, !5, or !10 - will add minutes to the timer

 The TimerDone action is called when the timer hits 0.
 Feel free to add whatever actions you want once the timer is done.